Lisa’s Stage 4 ROS1+ Non-Small Cell Lung Cancer Story

-I ended up being on oxygen for almost two months.
-When I finally came home from the ICU I just brought the tanks home with me and so I am so grateful that he was there to help.
+I ended up being on oxygen for almost 2 months.
+When I finally came home from the ICU, I just brought the tanks home with me.
+I am so grateful that he was there to help.

-When I wanted to leave the house, which wasn’t very often in those early days, especially because of the oxygen, I had this portable tank that I could either wheel or eventually I got one that was in a little backpack type thing that I could carry on my shoulder.
+When I wanted to leave the house, which wasn’t very often in those early days, especially because of the oxygen, I had this portable tank that I could either wheel.
+Eventually, I got one that was in a little backpack-type thing that I could carry on my shoulder.

 The diagnosis was out of left field because you never smoked

-It’s not the stereotypical haggard smoker, had a two-pack-a-day habit for decades.
+It’s not the stereotypical haggard smoker, had a 2-pack-a-day habit for decades.
 That’s not the typical patient anymore.
 Here’s the statistics I have heard.

-About 20-percent of the newly diagnosed patients are active smokers.
-That leaves 80-percent who aren’t.
-A big chunk of that, about 60-percent of those are former smokers, but a lot of those former smokers quit decades ago so they think of themselves as long-time non-smokers.
+About 20% of the newly diagnosed patients are active smokers.
+That leaves 80% who aren’t.
+A big chunk of that, about 60%, are former smokers, but a lot of those former smokers quit decades ago, so they think of themselves as long-time non-smokers.